Germany: Trier deadly car ramming trial gets underway | DW | 19.08.2021

 Five people were killed, including a nine-week-old baby.
 The accused is charged with five counts of murder and 18 counts of attempted murder.

-It was four minutes that would scar the German city of Trier.
+It was to be four minutes that would scar the German city of Trier.

 On December 1, 2020, the accused allegedly drove his SUV through a designated pedestrian zone in a shopping district in Trier.